lecnim/stado/README.md

 Stado is best for small, files driven sites.
 You can use python scripts so the sky is the limit, probably.

 **What do I need?**

 Only python3, currently supported versions: 3.2, 3.3

 **Is it ready?**

 No, but it is close to first production release.
 Just stay tuned.

+To be done:
+- Command for creating new site project.
+- Plugins:

+    before
+    after
+    layout
+    helper
+    permalink
+    pages
+    assets

+- Quick-guide
+- Documentation

 **Where are docs?**

 Actually nowhere ;)

 **Tests?**